 And remember, these are just some of the niches you can work in.
 There is no limit to what you can photograph.

 Is becoming a photographer the best small business idea for you?
-Take the first steps with this beginner’s guide to starting a photography business.
+Take the first steps with my in-depth guide to selling photos online.

 Bonus Tip: the best photographs are not always taken with the best equipment; it’s the eye and ability of the photographer that matters.
 That said, if you are concerned about having the right equipment, consider contacting your local photography store and asking about renting some gear to get started.